ESPID No Show Policy

-In order to avoid gaps in the scientific programme and disruption to the programme objective, caused by presenters who didn’t present at ESPID 2020 Virtual Meeting, the following ‘No-Show’ policy is to be implemented to regulate the virtual presentation process.
+ESPID wishes to avoid preventing gaps in the scientific programme due to presenters who have not arrived.
+Therefore, the following ‘No-Show’ policy is to be implemented to regulate the presentation process.

-- The first contact will indicate that the abstract has been accepted as E-Poster or Oral presentation and will indicate the deadline to confirm and to register to the Meeting.
+- The first contact will indicate that the abstract has been accepted as E-Poster or Oral presentation and will indicate the deadline to confirm and to register for the Meeting.

 - A 1st reminder will be sent to the corresponding author following the first notification if he/she has not yet registered.